FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation

 \subsection{Flood Manager}

-As shown in Figure \ref{fig:flood_manager}, the \texttt{Flood Manager} is trained to produce optimal control schedules for the hydraulic structures (gates and pumps), taking reliably predictable future information (rain, tide) and all historical data.
-During its training, since no ground truth is available, it is trained using the gradient descent algorithm \cite{ruder2016overview,andrychowicz2016learning}, using the partial derivatives of the loss function (Eq. (\ref{eq:flood_loss})), which in turn needs the evaluator.
+\texttt{Flood Manager} is to produce control schedules for hydraulic structures (i.e., gates and pumps), taking as inputs reliably predictable future information (rain, tide) and all historical data.
+Since no ground truth is available, it is trained with the differentiability of the learned \texttt{Evaluator} model.
+Therefore, we connect the \texttt{Manager} with the \texttt{Evaluator} where the output of Eq. (\ref{eq:problem_formulation}) is injected into Eq. (\ref{eq:WaLeF}):